Gibraltar–Spain border: Customs and identity checks

-Customs and identity checks on the Spanish side of the border are carried out by the Spanish Civil Guard and the Spanish National Police.
-Customs and identity checks on the Gibraltar side of the border are carried out by HM Customs Gibraltar and the Gibraltar Borders and Coastguard Agency.
+Until 15 July 2026, Customs and identity checks on the Spanish side of the border were carried out by the Spanish Civil Guard and the Spanish National Police.
+Customs and identity checks on the Gibraltar side of the border were carried out by HM Customs Gibraltar and the Gibraltar Borders and Coastguard Agency.

-On 28 December 2020, Spain's Foreign Minister Arancha González Laya, announced that cross-border workers who commute between Gibraltar and Spain will be exempt from Spanish border controls after Brexit, even if no agreement on free movement is reached with the United Kingdom.
+On 28 December 2020, Spain's foreign minister Arancha González Laya announced that cross-border workers who commute between Gibraltar and Spain will be exempt from Spanish border controls after Brexit, even if no agreement on free movement is reached with the United Kingdom.

 Congestion charge

-In 2010, the People's Party mayor of La Línea, Alejandro Sanchez, attempted to impose a "congestion charge" on people entering or leaving Gibraltar, despite having been told by the Spanish Government that such a charge would be a breach of national and EU law.
+In 2010, the People's Party mayor of La Línea, Alejandro Sánchez, attempted to impose a "congestion charge" on people entering or leaving Gibraltar, despite having been told by the Spanish Government that such a charge would be a breach of national and EU law.

 Territorial waters dispute

 In July 2013, the Gibraltar Government placed a number of concrete blocks in the sea off the coast of Gibraltar, intending to form an artificial reef.
 The Spanish Government protested, stating that it harmed fishing in the area, restricting access for Spanish fishing vessels.
 At the end of July the Spanish Government introduced extra border checks for people going in and out of the territory into Spain.
-The British Government protested as the checks were causing major delays of up to seven hours while people waited to cross the border, and on 2 August the Spanish Ambassador was summoned to the British Foreign and Commonwealth Office in London to explain these developments.
+The British Government protested as the checks were causing major delays of up to seven hours while people waited to cross the border, and on 2 August the Spanish ambassador was summoned to the British Foreign and Commonwealth Office in London to explain these developments.